 This is done by slowly heating the mixture to allow for the eggs to cook within the cream without curdling the eggs.
 If done correctly, the custard will cook the egg completely and be able to be used in many different ways.

 Creme Brulee translates to burnt cream in French.
-It’s no surprise, either.
+Makes sense, right?
 When you examine the crunchy top layer of sugar, you’ll see the edges of the egg-shell white custard poking out.
-To the casual glance, it looks a bit like a dish that was forgotten in the oven.
+At a casual glance, it looks a bit like a dish that was forgotten in the oven.
 But don’t be fooled, it’s a delight.

 Now, since Creme Brulee is fundamentally a fancy custard, it’s helpful to also spend a moment talking about what custard is.